scoconno/scoconno.github.io/self/personalidentity/notes.md

 The view is straightforward.
 It states that Riker is identical to whoever has a body numerically identical to his.
 The view is made plausible by reflecting on how we normally judge personal identity; I believe that the baby in my apartment is identical to the baby my wife gave birth to because I see that the babies have the same body.

 This view also has clear upshots for questions about immortality: we cannot survive our bodily death.
-The same body view states that we survive our bodily death only if there exists a person some time after who has a body numerically identical to our own.
+The same body view states that we survive our bodily death only if there exists a person some time after our death who has a body numerically identical to our own.
 But, obviously, if our body dies, there cannot be someone in the future whose body is numerically identical to our own.

 ## Objections